In McClintock's Corn

 - 2022, (reading), Maine Playwright's Festival production tour to Southwest Harbor, ME.

-- 2022, National finalist, Jane Chambers Award, sponsored by the Women and Theatre Program of the Association for Theatre in Higher Education. (top feminist theatre award in US).
+- 2022, National Runner-Up, Jane Chambers Award for Excellence in Feminist Playwriting, sponsored by the Women and Theatre Program of the Association for Theatre in Higher Education. (top feminist theatre award in US).

 - 2022, Excerpted scenes followed by discussion, Thumbprint Reads and Listens, Chicago and online.